FIBI KUNG

 The identity is created through a digital tool that simulates the dynamic motion of a flowing curtain.
 This visual identity captures the essence of the moment when the prize winner is revealed, adding a layer of intrigue and excitement.

-Jes Fan 范加, Miao Ying 苗穎, Wang Tuo 王拓, Xie Nanxing 謝南星, Trevor Yeung 楊沛鏗 and Yu Ji 于吉
+Artists Jes Fan 范加, Miao Ying 苗穎, Wang Tuo 王拓, Xie Nanxing 謝南星, Trevor Yeung 楊沛鏗 and Yu Ji 于吉

-Exhibition Key Visual Identity, Exhibition Graphics
+Scope Visual Identity, Exhibition Graphics

 Project completed at HATO